somedatapacket/docs.humio.com/content/operations-guide/installation/bare-metal.md

 ## Software Setup
 {{% notice note %}}
-Where ‘x’ is used in filenames below, replace ‘x’ with the correct version number for the software you are installing.
+Where ‘x’ is used in filenames below, replace ‘x’ with the correct version number for the software you are installing.{{% /notice %}}
-{{% /notice %}}

 Confirm your Ubuntu version: